lmackenzie94/fooddudeluke.com/NOTES.md

 - Sanity v3 + Next.js 13 + Tailwind CSS + TypeScript + Vercel
 - API authentication via `jsonwebtoken`
+- all pages in `/app` are Server Components by default

 ## To Do